-Because the same questions keep coming up over and over again, and because we want help to be available instantly to anyone who comes here, I am posting this to summarize the advice that has been given to parents over the years here.
+Because the same questions keep coming up over and over again, here is a summary of the advice that parents here have shared, over the years.
 After reading this, please feel free to post your story.

 If you feel your adult child is having issues with depression, anxiety, or any other mental illness symptoms, particularly if the symptoms existed before s/he got addicted to the game, consider getting professional help.
 If your child expresses ANY suicidal thoughts or has done so in the past, you MUST seek professional help, and probably should do so BEFORE removing access to the game.
-There are links to some providers and facilities in the Professional References section of this site.
-If none of those is near you, find a provider who understands and deals regularly with addiction, and be sure you make the provider aware of the gaming issue up front.
+Here are links to providers and facilities who treat excessive gamers in the Find a Professional section.
+If none of these professionals are near you, find a provider who understands and deals regularly with addiction, and be sure you make the provider aware of the video gaming issue up front.
 If the mental health professional you choose discounts the existence of computer gaming addiction, consider finding someone else.
-If you find a professional who is familiar with addiction in general and willing to learn more about gaming addiction (and if you yourself would like to learn more), there is a small paperback book called Plugged In, by Terry Waite, that explains a lot about this addiction in a nutshell, and is directed both at families and therapists.
+If you find a professional who is familiar with addiction in general and willing to learn more about video gaming addiction (and if you yourself would like to learn more), there is a small paperback book called Plugged In, by Terry Waite, that explains a lot about this addiction in a nutshell, and is directed both at families and therapists.

-Be aware that there is a withdrawal syndrome that occurs when computer games are removed.
-Most young adults will be very restless and irritable when awake, but will sleep for hours and hours.
+Be aware that there is a withdrawal syndrome that occurs when computer /video games are removed: Go here for the complete list: Withdrawal Symptoms.
+Most young adults will be very restless and irritable when awake, yet they will sleep for hours and hours after they leave the games.
 This is normal, particularly in the first few weeks.
 It can take up to 30 days for cravings to decrease significantly.
-Some adult children may have significant anger when you remove the game, and there have been cases of violence, both threatened and real, against parents who have impeded an older child's access to a game.
-If this is a concern, make sure you protect yourself and have backup available when you remove access to games.
+Some adult children may have significant anger when you remove the video game, and there have been cases of violence, both threatened and real, against parents who have impeded an older child's access to a video game.
+If this is a concern, make sure you protect yourself and have backup available when you remove access to video games.
 Some parents here have instituted a program of never leaving the gamer alone without adult supervision during the first several weeks without the game.

 If your adult child does not live in your house and is financially independent, there is very little you can do to stop him/her from gaming until s/he decides to on his/her own.
 Make sure you are not enabling your child in any way.
 Do not pay bills, bring food, give money, do laundry, or clean house.
 Invite your child out frequently.
 If you would like to cook for him/her, do it at YOUR house, in a family setting.